Ecological-Complexity-Lab/Plasmid_multilayer_networks/README.md

 Each script is sub-divided to sections.
 All the scripts are fully commented.

-All scripts can be run on a local computer, besides the transmission model (scripts 15-18).
+All scripts can be run on a local computer, besides the transmission model (scripts 15-18), which requires use of HPC and was run on the Ben-Gurion University server.